 Active Insulation

 For high-output activities like backcountry skiing and hiking, we look to synthetic jackets in the active insulation category.
 These jackets feature soft and stretchy shell materials and sheets of synthetic insulation that don’t require baffles to keep them in place (common names include Coreloft and FullRange).
 While this style of insulation doesn’t mimic down plumage, it still does a great job trapping heat—albeit with more bulk and weight.
 Due to their more sweatshirt-like material, active insulation pieces move and breathe remarkably well but are less wind- and water-resistant than the all-nylon shells mentioned above.
 We love jackets in this category for all-day wear and active use when comfort and mobility matter more than weight.
-Some of our favorite active insulation jackets include the Patagonia Nano-Air, Outdoor Research Deviator, and TNF Summit Series Casaval.
+Some of our favorite active insulation jackets include the Arc'teryx Proton Hoody (for cold weather), Patagonia Nano-Air, Outdoor Research Deviator, and TNF Summit Series Casaval.

 Water Resistance